 You'll find links to more information about Cinemiracle and other different projection processes on our film and theatre tech page.
 And don't miss the Cinemiracle section, plus data on individual theatres, on Roland Lataille's site InCinerama.com.

 1961 - 70mm (again) - Three Norelco DP70 35/70 projectors were installed in the downstairs booth.
 A reissue run of "The King and I" opened May 9, the first 70mm feature at the Chinese since 1930.
 The Chinese was not listed on an August 1960 Norelco installation list on the back page of a DP70 brochure, available as a pdf from In70mm.
-One machine at the Chinese later got pulled out to make room for some gear that didn't stick around.
+One machine at the Chinese later got pulled out to make room for a platter system.
 The two that remained (serial numbers 920 and 921) were used for decades and were relocated upstairs in 2001.

 Screen size: The Cinemiracle screen remained in place and was masked down for shows after "Windjammer."
 Typically there was a 36' x 81' image for 70mm.
 A 31' x 75' size was once used for 35mm scope format, but a smaller picture size was usually the case.
 It ranged from a hilariously small 19' x 45' for "Auntie Mame" in 1958 to about 24' x 57' during the 70s.